-If you're processing payments in gaming, telemedicine, nutraceuticals, or other challenging industries, understanding VAMP compliance isn't optional—it's essential for survival.
+If you're processing payments in gaming, telemedicine, nutraceuticals, or other challenging industries, understanding VAMP compliance has always been essential for survival.

-- How VAMP's new ratio calculation affects high-risk merchants
+- How VAMP's ratio calculation affects high-risk merchants in 2026

 - Warning signs your business might be at risk